DStyck93/Coursera/README.md

 # Coursera

-This repository contains my course work from various Coursera classes.
+This repository contains my coursework from various Coursera classes.
 Each class has it's own folder in the root directory.

 Website: Coursera.org